forestgrape/coronavirus/covid19.md

 > ##### Virus Disease
 > A *virus disease* is a [virus infection of an organism](./coronavirus.md#virus-infection) causing adverse effects.
 Such effects can be either directly through tissue damage caused by viruses but usually to keep the body virus free and prevent tissue damage a strong immune response is induced causing symptoms on its own e.g. fever.
 These definition is not strict, since adverse effects or tissue damage can be small and the virus infection is not considered as a diseases.

 So virus infections causing no inconvenience/lack of ease are often not considered as a diseases.
-The definition isn't uniform however, for viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms.
-Covid-19 is often used synonymously with having SARS-CoV-2 viruses detected in the upper respiratory tract [more in the section diagnosis](#diagnosis).
+The definition isn't uniform for all viruses however, for viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms.

+> ##### Covid-19
+> *Covid-19* stands for COronaVIrus Disease 2019.

+Covid-19 is often used synonymously with having SARS-CoV-2 viruses detected by NPS sampling. [more in the section diagnosis](#diagnosis).
+However not all people infected with SARS-CoV-2 have viruses in the nose, it is even possible to pass away from Covid but having no detectable viral load in the nose.
+People with a sensible immune system may detect symptoms before there is a detectable viral load in the upper respiratory tract on the other hand people can also have detectable viral load in the upper respiratory tract and having no symptoms, the latter patients are referred as asymptomatic.

 ## Disease Factors
 A virus disease is an interplay of host factors including the host immune system, the behavior of the virus and environmental factors.